HAPPY EASTER - AND OUR 2025 SPORTS LUNCHEON!

 2024 GRAND FINALS RESULTS

-Hunter Rugby Union held its 2024 Grand Finals at No.2 Sportsground today, results being:
+Hunter Rugby Union held its 2024 Grand Finals at No.2 Sportsground in late August, results being:

 Premier 1: Merewether Carlton 41 d Maitland 25